Rocks Along the Way

-Some days it’s heavy or unexpected.
+Some are heavy or unexpected.

 Read one.